Your expert guide to what to do in Campeche

 🚗 2hr (160km) from Campeche

-📌 Three of the biggest names in Maya ruins are all tantalisingly close to Campeche but really, they’re just out of reach for most people when it comes to planning day trips.
-If you really want to see any of these sites then I recommend extending your trip, and renting a car.
+Two of the biggest names in Maya ruins are all tantalisingly close to Campeche but really, they’re just out of reach for day trips.
+If you really want to see any of these sites then I recommend renting a car or looking into Maya train options.

-➡️ Read more about visiting Chichén Itzá and other ruins in Yucatán
+→ Read more about visiting Chichén Itzá and other ruins in Yucatán in the MexicoCassie guide to ruins in Yucatán

 Pomuch